 With the help of a colleague from the GIS group, you used ArcGIS Online to create a map showing recreation facilities in Red Deer—the first step to building a comprehensive map for the sporting event.
-To create this map, you used a CSV file containing facility locations and other facility information you found on the City's website and open data site.
+To create this map, you used a .csv file containing facility locations and other facility information you found on the City's website and open data site.
 You and your colleague are thrilled with the results.
 In fact, your colleague thinks this map could be featured on the website now, as a resource for Red Deer residents and tourists to the area; it just needs to be approved by the GIS manager first.
 Fortunately, it's easy to share your work with others; simply save the map as an item in the City's ArcGIS Online organization, fill in the item details, and share your map.

 Sign in and open the map

 You'll start by opening the map of recreation facilities in Red Deer, Alberta.

 - Go to the ArcGIS Online group called ArcGIS Online Quick Lessons.

 One of the items in the group is a web map called Red Deer Recreation Facilities.
 This is the map that your colleague helped you create, which you now want to share with the GIS manager.